F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_monitor.md

 * `parent` - (Required,type `string`)  Parent monitor for the system to use for setting initial values for the new monitor.

-* `interval` - (Optional,type `int`) Specifies, in seconds, the frequency at which the system issues the monitor check when either the resource is down or the status of the resource is unknown.
-The default is `5`
+* `interval` - (Optional,type `int`) Specifies, in seconds, the frequency at which the system issues the monitor check when either the resource is down or the status of the resource is unknown,value of `interval` should be always less than `timeout`.
+Default is `5`.

 * `up_interval` - (Optional,type `int`) Specifies the interval for the system to use to perform the health check when a resource is up.
 The default is `0(Disabled)`